john-science/python_for_scientists/classes/08_taking_the_next_step/lecture_08.md

 #### The Counter Example

-You are reading though someone else's code and come across this function:
+Imagine you are reading though someone else's code and you come across this function:

     def F(n):
       if n==0:    return 0